samm82/Drasil/code/stable/projectile/projectile_c_p_nol_b_u_v_d/src/python/test/TestPlan.md

 **Expected Output:** An error message is not displayed.

-**Source of Expected Output:** The data satisfies the constraints, so an error message should not displayed.
+**Source of Expected Output:** The data satisfies the constraints, so an error message should not be displayed.

 **Rationale:** The InputParameters module should be able to verify data correctly when it satisfies all constraints if it is entered using floating point numbers.